rosmo-robot/rosmo-robot.github.io/build.md

 In addition to the supplied languages for the robot, users can program the robot using other standard tools such as C, C++  using various IDEs like the Arduino IDE and Visual Studio Code.
-VS Code has several plugins specially designed to support Python programming and the ESP32, which is the hardware that powers the Ziobot.
+VS Code has several plugins specially designed to support Python programming and the ESP32, which is the hardware that powers the Rosmo.

 Getting help
 ------------
-We have set up a `Discord channel where you can get help from our team as well as members of the community using Ziobot.
+We have set up a `Discord channel where you can get help from our team as well as members of the community using Rosmo.

-Building the Ziobot Robot
+Building the Rosmo RobotRobot
 ------------

-Assembling the Ziobot robot is easy, but be sure to follow the steps here to be sure that the wiring is correct and all the pieces are added correctly to the chassis.
+Assembling the Rosmo Robotrobot is easy, but be sure to follow the steps here to be sure that the wiring is correct and all the pieces are added correctly to the chassis.

 Below is a video showing how to assemble the robot followed